positioning, perceptual maps, analysis

 It is quite common for students to include one perceptual map in suitable assignments, but there are a number of misconceptions on how to best use perceptual maps.

 - Students need to construct perceptual (image) data to use.
 This would require multiple competing brands being scored on an array of relevant attributes.
-See this list for some attribute ideas if necessary.

-- Once the brands and attributes are decided, then the students should be surveyed.
+- Once the brands and attributes are decided, then all the students should be surveyed.
 For example, “on a scale of 1 to 9, where 9 is great service and 1 is poor service, what would you score Brand X, what about Brand Y?” – and so on for all brands and attributes.

-- After reviewing an array of maps, student groups can report back on their key findings and market insights.
+- After reviewing an array of maps, groups can report back on their key findings and market insights.

 Here is a link for more information on this tool… using the mapping tool